Marlene on the Wall

 "Marlene on the Wall" is a song by American singer-songwriter Suzanne Vega.
-In addition to being her debut single, it appears on her self-titled debut album, released in 1985.
+In addition to being her debut single, it appears on her eponymous debut studio album, released in 1985 by A&M Records.

-While the song failed to make any impact on the charts with its initial release, it became Vega's first top 40 hit in the UK upon a re-release in 1986.
-It has gone on to become one of Vega's best-known songs and has been included on the greatest hits albums Tried & True and Retrospective.
+While the song failed to make any impact on the charts with its initial release, it became Vega's first top 40 hit on the UK singles chart upon a re-release in 1986.
+It has gone on to become one of Vega's best-known songs and has been included on the greatest hits albums Tried & True (1998) and Retrospective (2003).

 Background

-The title of the song refers to actress Marlene Dietrich.

-Reception
+The title of the song refers to German and American actress and singer Marlene Dietrich.
+Inspired by a poster of the actress, Vega said of the song: "I was thinking, 'If Marlene really had eyes that could see – if she was actually a sentient being, instead of just a picture on my wall – what advice would she give me and what was to be seen?"

+While Vega felt unsure about the song at first, considering it too private and obscure, her guitarist at the time, Jon Gordon, convinced her to keep the song as a show-opener due to its upbeat nature.

+Spin wrote the song is "on the small scale... about a troubled, even masochistic relationship; on the big scale its[sic] about the limits of what one will endure in the name of love."

+Critical reception

-Upon its original release, "Marlene on the Wall" failed to gain much success, stalling at number 86 on the UK charts.
+Upon its original release, "Marlene on the Wall" failed to gain much success, stalling at number 83 on the UK singles chart.
 However, after being re-released in 1986, it became her first top 40 hit, peaking at number 21.
+It remains her highest-charting song in the UK.
 The song found its greatest success in Ireland, where it peaked at number 9, becoming her first top 10 hit in any country.

+Track listing

+All songs written by Suzanne Vega.